What is an Engineering Change Order (ECO)?

 Affirmed Networks is transforming mobile.
-With Arena, Affirmed eliminated silos and increased team visibility to keep all teams on the same page. using streamlined ECO processes, engineering change order review and approval cycle times were reduced by 90%.
+With Arena, Affirmed eliminated silos and increased team visibility to keep all teams on the same page by using streamlined ECO processes resulting in a 90% reduction of approval cycle times.

 Arena provided Affirmed Networks’ manufacturing engineering teams with a centralized cloud-based solution that facilitated synchronization across the supply chain.